More kids sickened by edibles at home as legal pot grows

 And those are just the reported cases, said Dr. Marit Tweet, a medical toxicologist with the Southern Illinois School of Medicine, who led the study.

 Cases of kids eating pot products such as candies, chocolate and cookies have coincided with more states allowing medical and recreational cannabis use.
-Currently ,37 U.S. states permit use of marijuana for medical purposes and 21 states regulate adult recreational use.
+Currently, 37 U.S. states permit the use of marijuana for medical purposes and 21 states regulate adult recreational use.

 Tweet called for greater vigilance by parents and for more laws like those adopted by several states to make pot products — often packaged to look like kids’ candies and snacks — less appealing and accessible to children.